PC-Admin/PerthChat-User-Guide/README.rst

 Can I donate or help?
 =====================

-Sure, the service costs about $600 USD a year to run, some paying for it would be great:
+Sure, the service costs about $500 USD a year to run, some help paying for it would be great:

 .. image:: Bitcoin_Address.png